pathunstrom/accepting-your-success/write-out.md

 So I started picking up the pieces.
 I decided to lean into that business interest.
-And maybe, at the same time, pick up some tech skills since I'd always been fascinated with computers, but lived at a means that meant we had one computer, and I was afraid of messing that up for everyone else.
+And maybe, at the same time, pick up some tech skills since I'd always been fascinated with computers, but my family was poor enough that we had only one computer, and I was afraid of messing that up for everyone else.

 So I entered a business program at the local tech college.
 My degree is in Management Information Systems, and I got to spend a lot of time in both the